BryanNsoh/academic-claim-analyzer/batch_processor_guide.md

 ### How Extraction Works
 When you specify an extraction schema:
-1. System analyzes full paper text to find requested information
+1. The system analyzes the full text of each paper to find the requested information.
-2. Data is extracted and validated against specified types
+2. Extracted data is validated against the defined types.
-3. All extracted values are included in results
+3. All extracted values are included in the results.
-4. Use this to gather specific evidence for your request
+4. Use this to gather specific evidence for your request.
-5. Schema should target key information needed for request validation

-Example thought process for extraction:
+Example:
 ```yaml
 information_extraction:
   accuracy: